 But the similarity ends there.
 The tone of the Dialogues is dry and theoretical.
 It is a debate between fictional political theorists: Montesquieu, a champion of democracy and Machiavelli, a champion of tyranny.
 Dialogues is considered a critique of the reign of Napoleon III.

 Montesquieu asks how to quell the spirit of anarchy in society.
 Machiavelli prescribes a "monster called the state" which maintains a democratic artifice but is actually controlled by the "Prince."
 He talks about how to suppress secret societies.

 On the other hand, the tone of Protocols is frankly conspiratorial and subversive and pays homage to Lucifer.
 Protocols is a "strategic plan from which we cannot deviate without running the risk of seeing the labour of many centuries come to naught."
 (Protocol 1)

 We are struck by a sense of relevance when reading Protocols.
 We immediately recognize its baneful influence in today's world.
-See "Did Rothschild Write The Protocols of Zion?"
+Here is a synopsis.
+See also "Did Rothschild Write The Protocols of Zion?"
 "Protocols is the NWO Blueprint" and "Protocols Dominates Our Culture" .

 Since Graves' articles, there have been a few books arguing the "forgery" thesis.
 The latest is Norman Cohn, Warrant for Genocide (1970).